lunartofu/snoregon-trail/README.md

 ![game screenshot](https://github.com/lunartofu/snoregon-trail/blob/master/preview.PNG)

 The Snoregon Trail is a game created by Tracy Lee for UC Berkeley's Spring 2017 Psychology of Sleep course.
-It is intended to be both educational and entertaining but may, regrettably, be neither of those things; you can judge for yourself by [http://www.tofuturtle.com/projects/psych133](playing it at this link).
+It is intended to be both educational and entertaining but may, regrettably, be neither of those things; you can judge for yourself by [playing it at this link](http://www.tofuturtle.com/projects/psych133).

 ## Mechanics
 By clicking the corresponding button, the player controls the sleeping patterns of a mostly-unseen character.
 You continue until the character dies.